 MJ Lenderman is one of best guitarists working today, though you wouldn't know it from chatting with him.
-Yes, he's gained renown for wrangling idiosyncratic yet catchy riffs and solos from his Fender Jazzmaster and Gibson SG on not only his acclaimed solo projects, but also his contributions to beloved albums by Wednesday and Waxahatchee.
+Yes, he's gained renown for wrangling idiosyncratic yet catchy riffs and solos from his Fender Jazzmaster and Gibson SG on not only his acclaimed solo records, but also his contributions to beloved albums by Wednesday and Waxahatchee.
 All this has made the 25-year-old North Carolina prodigy's latest, Manning Fireworks (out Friday on ANTI-), one of the most anticipated LPs of the year.

 And yet, Lenderman is humble to the point of sounding hushed during a phone interview with Exclaim!
-When asked about whether his approach differs between solo projects like Manning Fireworks and his work in Wednesday or with Waxahatchee, he says simply, "I write my own songs, and when I'm playing with other people, I don't write their songs.
+When asked about whether his approach differs between solo projects like Manning Fireworks and his work with Wednesday or Waxahatchee, he says simply, "I write my own songs, and when I'm playing with other people, I don't write their songs.
 I guess I just play guitar."

 Of course, there's more to it than that, even if it takes a bit of coaxing to get the details.
 Thankfully, most music journalists know that the key to an introverted musical genius's heart is to ask about gear.
 Despite the sophistication of some of the solos and riffs on Manning Fireworks, Lenderman reveals, "My pedal situation is pretty simple," yet again admirably downplaying aspects of what he makes sound so refined.